Go to Reviews.org AU Edition

 *For the first 12 months.
 Some packages require a 1- or 2-year contract.

-Xfinity’s combo of fast speeds, low latency, and a large service area make it our pick as the best gaming ISP for most.
+Xfinity’s combo of fast speeds, low latency, and a large service area make it our pick as the best gaming ISP for most and just generally one of the best home internet providers.

 When it comes to internet speed, Xfinity is the highest-rated cable internet provider in our latest speed report.
 And as far as service coverage goes, Xfinity serves the third largest number of zip codes across the US, or 18.92%.
 That means, you’re more likely to find Xfinity internet in your area than other smaller ISPs.

 Already have Xfinity internet or looking to change providers?
-Xfinity's 3 for 1 Bundle gives you unlimited internet, a free Flex 4K streaming TV box, and one Mobile Unlimited line.
+Xfinity's 3 for 1 Bundle gives you unlimited internet, and one Mobile Unlimited line.

 Also, Xfinity maintained a low average latency of 23.0 ms across its service areas.
 That’s great news for gamers who need a lag-free experience to wombo-combo some bosses in the face.